quandyfactory/dicttoxml/README.markdown

 ### Details

-* Supports item (int, float, boolean, string) and collection (list and dict) data types with arbitrary nesting for the collections.
+* Supports item (int, float, bool, str, unicode) and collection (list and dict) data types with arbitrary nesting for the collections.

 * Currently requires that the root object passed into the `dict2xml` function is a dict.
 In a later version, I'll probably revisit this to make it more generic (e.g. you can pass in a list or other data type).

-* To satisfy XML syntax, it wraps all the dict keys/elements and values in a <root> ... </root> element.
+* To satisfy XML syntax, it wraps all the dict keys/elements and values in a `<root> ... </root>` element.

-* For lists of items, if each item is also a collection data type (lists, dict), the elements of that item are wrapped in a generic <item> ... </item> element.
+* For lists of items, if each item is also a collection data type (lists, dict), the elements of that item are wrapped in a generic `<item> ... </item>` element.

+* Item elements include an attribute with the data type (bool, int, float, string).

 ### Installation